etwernerMIDS/Data_Analysis/Projects/README.md

 * [KMeans Analysis](https://github.com/etwernerMIDS/Data_Analysis/tree/master/Projects/KMeans_Analysis)

-The main focus of K-Mean Analysis is
+The main focus of K-Mean Analysis is to build an unsupervised vehicle-type classifier.
+This machine learning classifier would then help to improve nuclear material detection in vehcicle cargo as it is scanned at border stations.
+Overall, this was accomplished by transforming the data into feature vectors, optimizing the number of clusters to use for the K-Means algorithm, and then labeling each cluster with it's respective vehicle type.

 * [MNIST Analysis](https://github.com/etwernerMIDS/Data_Analysis/tree/master/Projects/MNIST_Analysis)

-The main focus of MNIST Analysis is
+The main focus of MNIST Analysis is construct a convolution neural net that would accuractly determine the handwritten-digit input.
+A comparison of several different CNNs was done, each with a different number of levels.
+As a result, a 4-layer CNN using stochastic Gradient Descent proved to have the best performance with 96% accuracy.

 * [March Madness Analysis](https://github.com/etwernerMIDS/Data_Analysis/tree/master/Projects/March_Madness_Analysis)